1Password/scim-examples/beta/README.md

 Once the above criteria have been met, the deployment example can be promoted out of beta in the following way:
 - Create a branch called `promote/<deployment example name>`
 - On that branch, move the directory containing the documentation and configuration manifest from `./beta` to the root of the repository.
+- Review all documentation and URL/URI paths in any related files to ensure that the 'beta' is removed from the paths
+- File MR to have /scim-update/ to include SCIM bridge update steps for non-beta scim-example.
 - Update [`README.md`](../README.md) and [`./beta/README.md`](README.md) to remove the beta label
 - Add the deployment method to the main list of deployments in [`README.md`](../README.md#advanced-deployment) in the following format:
 `- [Deployment Name](./deployment-name)`

 ## Deprecating a beta deployment example
 If a deployment method is to be removed while in beta, the [standard procedures for deprecating deployment methods](../deprecated/README.md) should be followed.